arbitraryexecution/forta-uma-suite/README.md

   - Severity is always "critical"
   - Type is always set to "exploit"
   - Metadata field contains VotingToken contract address, caller address, and transaction hash
+  - Must have traces enabled for this to operate correctly

 ## Test Data